smallstep/docker-tls/README.md

 You'll need a CA URL and root fingerprint to build these images.

 Inside the container, the [`step`](https://github.com/smallstep/cli/) CLI tool performs certificate management functions.

-See [our blog post on TLS in Docker](https://smallstep.com/blog/automate-docker-ssl-tls-certificates/) for more context on why we've chosen to build single, self-contained custom images that add complete TLS certificate lifecycle automation.